 Have you heard of Kickstarter before?
 How about IndieGoGo?
-These platforms, which launched in the late 2000s, forever transformed the startup financing landscape.
+These platforms, which launched in the late 2000s, forever transformed the startup financing landscape for entrepreneurial opportunities.
 But how do they work?

 First, you create a project – from launching a cafe to introducing a product line, the possibilities are endless.
 As you do, make full use of video to communicate your proposal in a way that resonates with your target market.
 Then, promote it – get on social media, contact bloggers in your field, and even consider running paid advertisements.

 But before starting this process, remember that most crowdfunding projects are all-or-nothing affairs.
 If you do not hit 100% of your stated budget, you won’t get any money.
 So, as your deadline approaches, re-double your marketing efforts – find ways to better target your ideal audience, all whilst clarifying your message.